wp-plugins/wp-e-commerce-weightregion-shipping/readme.txt

 2. Setting weight bands per region

 == Changelog ==

+= 4.2 =
+Compatibility with WP e-Commerce 3.8

 = 4.1 =
 Fixed a bug where empty layers could be saved, and lead to incorrect shipping quotes